AdamBoley/The-Space-Marine-Legions/README.md

 ### **Image Galleries**

 The site as a whole contains a great many images of legionaries of the Space Marine Legions.
 This is intentional, as within the Warhammer community, the artwork is considered an important aspect.
 As a result, a considerable effort was put into finding as many appropriate images for the project as possible.
 Each Legion Article contains two image galleries - a preview image gallery placed next to the quick facts, and a main image gallery placed underneath the discussion text boxes.
-The preview gallery always contains three images where possible, and is intended to act as an initial showcase for the user, visually informing the user of the Legion's colour scheme.
-The main image gallery contains all of the images I was able to source, excluding those deemed inapproproiate (discussed below), with each image being given a short description, pointing out notable features of the legionary in the image.
+The preview gallery always contains three images where possible, and is intended to act as an initial showcase for the user, visually informing the user of the Legion's colour scheme before they go on to read the discussion content.
+The main image gallery contains all of the images I was able to source, excluding those deemed inappropriate (discussed below), with each image being given a short description, pointing out notable features of the legionary in the image.

 See below for a screnshot of the preview image gallery and the full image gallery from the Iron Warriors Legion article: